Book name : ”SMP Concept-based 3D Constitutive Models for Geomaterials”

 - Concluding remarks

-- Appendix 1 Derivation of lo
+- Appendix 1 Derivation of l0

 - Appendix 2 Derivation of elastoplastic constitutive tensor Dijkl